FundingCircle/gem-versioner/README.md

 ## Publishing

-As soon as a new PR is merged to master CircleCI is responsible to publish the new version of the Gem to https://rubygems.org/
+When a new version is tagged and pushed, CircleCI will build and publish the new version of the gem to https://rubygems.org/gems/gem-versioner.

 ## Development